npetras/cs39440_stock_prediction_sources/README.md

 **notes**: back-ups of notes taken on Notion or other note taking platform, which includes the project diary, supervisor meeting minutes and many other notes.

+**spike_work**: stores sources which have been created during learning and experimentation, before writing official sources/programs.

 # Build